vltabacaru/pts-ws-cicd/oci/oci.md

 ## Step 2: Connect with Secure Shell

 Use the SSH private key to connect to the sandbox machine.
-At the same time, add two tunnels for ports 8080 and 8001 we will need later in this workshop.
+At the same time, add two tunnels for ports **80XX** and 8001 we will need later in this workshop.
+Port **80XX** is your Python web service port number, it results from adding your **userXX** number to 8060.
+These ports will be in the range 8061 - 8080.

+Write down in your notes file:

+- Python Web Service Port: 8060 + XX (your userXX number)

-**sandbox_vm** name is provided by the instructor.
+**userXX** (XX is a number from 01 to 20) and **sandbox_vm** name is provided by the instructor.

 ````
-ssh -C -i /path/to/id_rsa -L 8080:localhost:8080 -L 8001:localhost:8001 opc@[sandbox_vm]
+ssh -C -i /path/to/id_rsa -L 80XX:localhost:80XX -L 8001:localhost:8001 userXX@[sandbox_vm]
 ````

 ## Step 3: Connect with Oracle Secure Global Desktop